Who's Your Daddy? (Lordi song)

-"Who's Your Daddy?" is a song by Finnish rock/heavy metal band Lordi.
+"Who's Your Daddy?" is a song by the Finnish rock band Lordi.
 It was released in 2006, as part of the album The Arockalypse, the same album as their Eurovision Song Contest-winning song "Hard Rock Hallelujah".
-It is one of six Lordi songs that have been made into music videos by the band.

 Music video

 The video begins in an old fashioned, abandoned roller disco.
 A college boy and his date begin to roller blade.
 However, the girl pushes him onto the stage and takes her top off revealing a silvery bra.
 As the boy leans in to kiss her she disappears and the band appears.
 Mr Lordi resurrects 12 vampire girls all dressed in the same outfit as the girl in the start.
 The vampires begin to dance in front of Lordi, hoisting Amen above their heads as he plays.
 The vampires eventually swarm the boy on Mr Lordi's signal at the end of the song.